Country Club Plaza

 No analysis available

-I searched for card/fob-based access terms such as key card access, keycard entry, or card reader.
-The remarks mention secured entry and security, but not a card-based security system.
+I looked for key card, fob access, keycard entry, card reader, or other electronic entry terms.
+The remarks mention secured entry, security, and 24-hour security, but nothing about a card/fob access system.

 The listings repeatedly describe active security coverage, including 24-hour security and security on duty.
-That supports an ongoing security patrol/service presence rather than just passive building security.
+While the remarks do not literally say "patrol," the consistent security coverage supports a security patrol/service presence.

 No analysis available